 Here's our professional advice for How to Select an Office Chair:

 What's the Use?

 The first step in selecting an office chair is to consider how the chair is going to be used.
-Do you need a desk chair for occasional use at a desk, an ergonomic chair for maximum comfort and adjustability for employees who spend hours at a time in their chairs, chairs for around a conference table, or guest chairs for a reception area or waiting room?Desk chairs
+The type of chair you select should be different depending on whether you need an office chair for occasional use at a desk, an ergonomic chair that provides maximum comfort and adjustability for employees who spend hours at a time in their chairs, conference room chairs for executives in the boardroom or office guest chairs for a reception area or waiting room.

-are multi-use chairs.
-A desk chair will have casters for mobility and will also swivel and tilt.
-Nearly all desk chairs today have pneumatic lift cylinders (also called "gas lift cylinders”) for immediate height adjustment.
-In addition to their use around a desk, desk chairs are commonly used as conference room chairs for around conference tables.
+are multi-use chairs with casters for mobility and swivel and tilt features.
+Nearly all modern desk chairs have pneumatic lift cylinders - aka "gas lift cylinders" - for immediate height adjustment.
+In addition to their use as office chairs, desk chairs are commonly used as conference room chairs.
 Black leather chairs and black mesh chairs

 normally do not have casters.
 They are designed to stay in place when used as reception room seating

 or as chairs for a guest in front of a desk.
 Sometimes guest chairs are used as an economical conference table chair, but they are a little more difficult to move around compared to chairs with casters.
-Guest chairs are made in leather, vinyl and fabric.Leather office chairs
+Some guest chairs are stackable, allowing maximum flexibility for seating needs that change frequently.